 “If we're fortunate, we're getting older,” he says.
 “How we deal with aging defines the quality of our lives more than most of us realize.
 How we show up for our aging parents—whether we have been ’good’ sons or daughters and ‘raised’ our parents up in their time of need—matters in the larger scheme of things.
 The second half of life is as critical to the character and quality of our lives as the first.”

 Dr. Druck holds a Ph.D. in clinical psychology.
-Featured regularly in national media, including CNN, Fox, PBS, Oprah, Larry King Live, The New York Times and Huffington Post since the publication of his breakthrough book “The Secrets Men Keep” in the mid-1980’s, he has spent decades educating the public on how we summon newfound courage to face life’s most daunting challenges, including loss.
+Featured regularly in national media, including CNN, Fox, PBS, Oprah, Larry King Live, The New York Times, The Wall Street Journal and Huffington Post since the publication of his breakthrough book “The Secrets Men Keep” in the mid-1980’s, he has spent decades educating the public on how we summon newfound courage to face life’s most daunting challenges, including loss.
 His painful firsthand experience with loss came 23 years ago when his 21-year-old daughter, Jenna, died while studying abroad.

 Fighting his way back into life after his daughter’s death and dedicated to honoring her life and spirit, he founded The Jenna Druck Center, creating two empowering programs: “Families Helping Families” that helped bereaved families deal with losses of every kind, and “Young Women’s Leadership” that taught teen girls how to be leaders in their own lives and communities as Jenna was during her young life.

 Recognized by national and local organizations for his pioneering work, including the “Distinguished Contribution to Psychology” “Visionary Leadership” and “Family Advocate of the Year” awards, Dr. Druck became a go-to resource for survivors, first responders and communities after national tragedies including 9-11, Columbine and Sandy Hook.